transifex/transifex-javascript/UPGRADE_TO_V2.md

 # Content migration

-Content pushed in Transifex contains hashed based content.
+Content pushed in Wordsmith contains hashed based content.
 Here is a strategy on how to migrate the content after the upgrade:

 Step 1: Push content again using source based keys and tag them as `v2`:

 ```
-txjs-cli push --append-tags=v2
+wsjs-cli push --append-tags=v2
 ```

-Step 2: Let Translation Memory fill-up the translations in Transifex.
+Step 2: Let Translation Memory fill-up the translations in Wordsmith.

-Step 3: Go to Transifex Editor and edit source language.
+Step 3: Go to Wordsmith Editor and edit source language.

 Step 4: Filter strings that DO NOT contain the `v2` tag.